-Next add the juice of a lime to the skillet as well as the garlic, canned tomatoes and chillies, and chipotle chillies.
+Next add the juice of a lime to the skillet with the roasted tomatillos as well as the garlic, canned tomatoes and chillies, and chipotle chillies.
 Cook for a few more minutes.

 Pulse the mixture in a food processor or blender until the red tomatillo salsa reaches your preferred consistency.
 You can go for anything from super-smooth to rustic and chunky, depending what kind of snack of appetizer you’re serving the spicy salsa with.

 So, what exactly are tomatillos anyway and why are they so good in a Chipotle restaurant salsa recipe?
 Well, whether you’re planning to top a taco or add some spice to your breakfast eggs, this tomatillo red chili salsa is a perfect addition.